ARM lifts veil on how it aims to make money from Bokoni Platinum where others have failed - Miningmx

 Mechanisation would also play a significant role in ARM’s plans for Bokoni.
 In terms of stoping, ARM would use narrow reef equipment which had been “tried and tested over 15 years and optimised in the past five to seven years by Amplats.
 “We will employ that layout and for on-reef development we will use low profile equipment,” he said.

 ARM would also consider the possibility of using “pre-concentration opportunities” to remove waste and improve the grade, plant throughput and recoveries, Schmidt said.
-Schmidt said he didn’t want to criticise the previous decisions of Amplats.
-“We’d probably have done the same things,” he acknowledged.
+He didn’t want to criticise the previous decisions of Amplats.
+“We’d probably have done the same things,” Schmidt acknowledged.

-“Amplats has got a world class team and Natascha [Viljoen, CEO of Amplats] is an exceptional CEO as well as Mark [Cutifani, CEO of Anglo American] and the new guy, Duncan [Wanblad, CEO-designate of Anglo American] … are great guys, said Patrice Motsepe, executive chairman of ARM.
-“But the bottom line from an ARM perspective is that we have to consistently deliver results,” he added.
+“Amplats has got a world class team and Natascha [Viljoen, CEO of Amplats] is an exceptional CEO as well as Mark [Cutifani, CEO of Anglo American] and the new guy, Duncan [Wanblad, CEO-designate of Anglo American] … are great guys,” said Patrice Motsepe, executive chairman of ARM.
+“But the bottom line from an ARM perspective is that we have to consistently deliver results,” he said.

-In addition to the purchase price, which ARM said was an upfront cash payment, the company had committed R5.7bn in capital expenditure to get Bokoni back on its feet.
+In addition to the purchase price, which ARM said was an upfront cash payment, the company planned to commit R5.7bn in capital expenditure to get Bokoni back on its feet.

 Tsundzukani Mhlanga, CFO of ARM, said the group was considering financing options even though it had the cash to pay for the Bokoni mine.
 “We are currently looking at other avenues at how best to structure the acquisition price because it’s not just the acquisition price but also the development capital we need to find,” Mglanga said.